 Women’s breasts are unique and so are their sizes.
-Many of us may need a different bra size because of changes during life.
+Many of us may need different bra sizes during life.
 Things like weight loss, gaining weight, aging, childbirth can change the size of your underbust and breasts.

 Do I need another bra size after breastfeeding?

 Women tell me they have lost breast tissue after having their child or children.
 When I go through their sizes with them, they usually need a new bra size.

 Many of them wear an A, B, or C cup and now need a smaller cup.

 Dobreva Floral Lace Back Front Closure Padded Push Up AA – DD cups | See details at Amazon.com

 A bad-fitted bra is with you all day.
 This kind of bra is not giving you a good feeling, not at all.
 If you’re not happy with your bra, or maybe never have been anyway, it is sure

 This seems the logical thing to do.
 But in reality, women may stick way too long with their bad-fitted bras (happened to me).

 Having a child and breastfeeding your child can have an impact on your breast tissue and you may find your boobs sag (even) more than before.

 Why we don’t take action (it’s so human)